-- Water Some have voiced their concern that water choice caused a twang-y finished beer.
-As in, the water they used was high in chlorine or very alkaline, and this is noticeable in the beer.
-For this issue, we always suggest using natural spring water, and avoiding distilled water or tap water that has a noticeable flavor/aroma.
+Some have voiced their concern that water choice caused a twang-y finished beer.
+As in, the water they used was high in chlorine or high in alkaline, and this is noticeable in the beer.
+For this issue, we always suggest using natural spring water, or filtered water and avoiding tap water that has a noticeable flavor/aroma